Teriks/pake/docs/source/subprocess.rst

 .. code-block:: python

     # 'which' is a unix command that returns the full path of a command's binary.
-    # The exit code is non zero if the command given does not exist.
+    # The exit code is non-zero if the command given does not exist.
 So
     # it will be easy enough to use for this example.

     @pk.task